ACK-J/MailFail/README.md

 - Which hashing algorithm is used?
 - Which salt is used?
 ### SRV
-- Does the server adverstise IMAP, POP, or SMTP services?
+- Does the server advertise IMAP, POP, or SMTP services?

 ## Donations ❤️
 If you are feeling generous or really like my work, consider donating